-Investigate the behaviour of the Cesàro operator C acting on certain Banach, Fréchet and (LB) spaces of analytic functions on the disc.
+Investigate the behaviour of the Cesàro operator C, as well as Volterra integral operator V_g , acting on certain Banach, Fréchet and (LB) spaces of analytic functions.

-We report on joint work in progress with Angela A. Albanese (Univ.
+In the first part we report on joint work in progress with Angela A. Albanese (Univ.
 Lecce, Italy) and Werner J. Ricker (Univ.
-Eichstaett, Germany).
+Eichstaett, Germany) about the Cesàro operator.